gwcoffey/gwcoffey.com/content/archive/listapp/a-step-by-step-guide-to-bussing-a-table/index.md

 ---
-title: A STEP-BY-STEP GUIDE TO BUSSING A TABLE
+title: A Step-by-Step Guide to Bussing a Table
 date: '2015-07-13T15:11:38+00:00'
 archive: listapp
 weblog: false